enthought/edge-examples/dashboard-app-example/README.md

 This folder contains a Flask + React application that showcases how to create a dashboard hosted by Edge native application.
-The dashboard app is packaged as a docker image that will be consumed by the Edge's JupyterHub spawner system.
+The dashboard app is packaged as a Docker image that will be consumed by the Edge's JupyterHub spawner system.

 ## Requirements